Ian Beale: Longevity

-Ian as he appeared in 1985, 1995, 2005, and 2015.
-His longevity on the soap is often identified as one of his key attributes.

-Ian went on to become one of the longest running character in the soap opera's history, after debuting in the very first episode of EastEnders.
+Ian went on to become one of the longest running characters in the soap opera's history, after debuting in the very first episode of EastEnders.
 Woodyatt confirmed his desire to remain with the show in 2010, during the show's 25th anniversary celebrations: "Why would I want to leave when I'm not going to get the chance to portray even half the range of emotions I get to here in a one-off drama or a six-part series?
 And you're not going to get the same viewing figures either.
 You have your moments when things go wrong and you perhaps don't want to work with a certain person.
 In any office there are going to be people who don't get along but you get on with it and on the whole I enjoy it.
 Over the last couple of years we've had a really tight crew and it's the best atmosphere I can remember.
 There have been peaks and troughs, like with any show, but right now things are good."

 In August 2020, it was announced that Woodyatt would be taking an "extended break" from EastEnders and left on-screen on 22 January 2021.
 He later said in November 2021 that he didn't know if or when he would return to the serial, which meant that Ian was replaced by extra, Tracey (Jane Slaughter), as the longest running EastEnders character, due to her appearance in the first episode, as well as Ian.
 Ian has since returned and is still the longest running regular character, but the third in total length, after Tracey and Winston (Ulric Browne), who have both been extras since 1985.